 You can of course also use IPX, up to Windows Vista (if installed).
 With newer versions of Windows TCP/IP is mandatory for the CD version of the game.
 For the GOG version that is no longer true.
-It brings along an IPX wrapper, see using IPX.
+It brings its own IPX wrapper, that works by tunneling the IPX broadcasts via UDP.